-The qualifications offered are available on a full-time or part-time basis and lead to an M.Sc. in Nuclear Science & Technology.
+The qualifications offered are available on a taught full-time/part-time or part time distance learning basis and lead to an M.Sc. in Nuclear Science & Technology.
 Intermediate qualifications, a Postgraduate Diploma or Postgraduate Certificate, are also attainable.
 Qualifications are awarded by the university with which the student has registered and which is therefore responsible for the student's overall academic supervision.